 Inbound Sales is about changing the way our sales teams sell in order to be in alignment with today’s empowered buyer.
 It’s about figuring out who the buyers are, what they are searching for, and how you can add value to their journey.
 This is how sales teams can be successful in the modern age.

 Let’s study the four stages of the inbound sales methodology for converting strangers to customers by adding value to their journey.

 Identifying your buyers is the first phase of the inbound sales methodology and is relatively easy.
 You just need to know who visited your website, filled out a form, or opened an email.
-You can do this by setting up workflows that’ll alert your sales team about these activities.
+You can do this by setting up sales workflows that’ll alert your sales team about these activities.

 In inbound sales, only relevant content should be used as a conversation point with the target accounts.
 No cold calls and emails.
 Consistent blogging and a visible presence on social media platforms are the ways to increase your connect with your potential buyers.

 Always connect with a personalized message and say no to generics.
 This will help you build trust and authority.

 Answer these questions to know more about your buyers so you can connect well with them: